raystanza/raystanza.github.io/all_collections/_posts/2025-06-11-linux-user-and-file-permissions.md

    Filesystem mount options can override permissions.
 Run `mount` or check `/etc/fstab` to see if flags like `noexec` (blocks execution), `nosuid` (disables setuid bits), or `nodev` (prevents device files) dzi are applied.
 Remount with `mount -o remount,exec /mountpoint` if appropriate.

 4. **Investigate ACLs:**
    If standard permissions look correct but access fails, ACLs might be in play.
-Use `getfacl file` to inspect extended permissions—look for specific user or group rules overriding the base settings.
+Use `getfacl file` to inspect extended permissions-look for specific user or group rules overriding the base settings.
 Modify with `setfacl` (e.g., `setfacl -m u:user:rw file`).

 5. **Check for Immutable Flags:**
    Files marked immutable can’t be changed, even by root.
 Use `lsattr -a file` to check for the `i` flag in the output (e.g., `----i--------`).
 Remove it with `chattr -i file` if necessary, then test access again.